This page was last reviewed on June 22, 2017.

-This land was donated to the Village of Cumberland by the Cumberland Community Forest Society in 2005.
+This land was purchased by the Village of Cumberland in 2005 and 2016 using funds raised by the Cumberland Community Forest Society.
 A covenant on the title of the park protects the parks and limits activities within the park.
 Several unusual or threatened plant communities exist within the park boundaries, as well as endangered species such as red-legged frogs and wild coho salmon.Search again